AxonIQ/reference-guide/release-notes/rn-axon-framework/rn-af-major-releases.md

   For more details on this feature, read up on it [here](../).

-* An Axon application will no shutdown more gracefully then it used to in previous releases.
+* An Axon application will now shutdown more gracefully then it used to in previous releases.

   This is achieved by marking specific methods in Axon's infrastructure components as a `@StartHandler` or `@ShutdownHandler`.